Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Evaluation

 \subsubsection{nuScenes}

 We compare the run-time of the \emph{\cObjects Query Engine} stage with the same queries implemented using the nuScenes Devkit~\cite{caesar:nuscenes}.
 NuScenes Devkit is a Python API used to query results from the nuScenes dataset~\cite{caesar:nuscenes}.
-We only compare the \emph{\cObjects Query Engine} stage as Devkit operates on already processed videos and ingested object annotations. \autoref{table:nuscene-expr} contains the results of this comparison.
+We only compare the {\cObjects Query Engine} stage as Devkit operates on already processed videos and ingested object annotations.

-As seen in \autoref{table:nuscene-expr}, the Devkit implementation of Q4 (the query that dealt with 3 objects) timed out before finishing and producing a result; it ran out of memory during execution due to the creation of too many Python objects, as a result of materializing all possible combinations of 3 object tuples in memory before filtering them.
-It also takes significantly longer on average to execute the same query as \oursystem, with \oursystem achieving a \bm{117-716$\times$} faster runtime.
-Two of the main factors that allow \oursystem to achieve this better execution time are the following. \textbf{First}, \oursystem pre-processes the road network data, generating additional columns and indexes that allow it to avoid costly joins, which contribute greatly to the large execution time of Devkit. \textbf{Second}, certain Devkit functions perform costly linear algebra that are avoided by \oursystem using the geospatial metadata store.
-One example is when checking if an object is in the view of a camera.
-Devkit does this by projecting the 3D location onto the 2D frame, while \oursystem uses the pre-stored view angle of the camera to quickly identify if the object is contained inside the camera frame or not.
-We once again compare the line count between the different systems, and present these results in \autoref{table:nuscene-expr}, where we can see that the \oursystem implementation once again takes far less lines of code.
+The Devkit implementation of Q4 ran out of memory during execution due to the creation of too many Python objects, as a result of materializing all possible combinations of 3 object tuples in memory before filtering them.
+Shown in \autoref{fig:runtime-others}, it also takes significantly longer to execute the same query as Spatialyze, with Spatialyze achieving a \bm{117-716$\times$} faster runtime.
+Two of the main factors that allow Spatialyze to achieve this better execution time are the following.
+First, Spatialyze pre-processes the road network data, generating additional columns and indexes that allow it to avoid costly joins, which contribute greatly to the large execution time of Devkit.
+Second, certain Devkit functions perform costly linear algebra that is avoided by Spatialyze using the geospatial metadata store.
+Comparing the line counts between the different systems, it took 55-123 lines in Devkit to implement the queries while it only took 12-29 lines to do so in S-Flow.